Ellotron/war-rig/rules/summary/README.md

 - Each player performs 2 actions with their squads that have the same number as the current round.
 - Once each squad has performed actions, increase the round counter by one and repeat.
 - Once all rounds are complete reset the round counter and move the mission counter down.
 This is a mission turn.
 - At the end of the last mission turn, resolve your current mission card and then pick a new one.
-- Collect resources & tech, complete missions, build your war rig and win using one of the above methods.
+Play repeats until a player wins.

 Actions are summarised below.
 Most of these cost one action (1).
 Some actions have no cost and optional (free) or happen automatically at no cost (auto).